meowwtama/tp/docs/UserGuide.md

 1. Every user starts from merit score 0.
 1. Donating increases merit score by 1.
-1. Borrowing is **ONLY** allowed for user with **Merit Score >= Threshold** (Threshold can be set by using `Limit` Command.
+1. Borrowing is **ONLY** allowed for user with **Merit Score >= Threshold** (Threshold can be set by using `limit` command.
 1. Users can borrow multiple books as long as they have sufficient merit score.
 1. The default threshold is set at -3.
 1. Threshold can be set by librarian multiple times.
 1. `edit` command only supports editing user's personal information (name, phone number, email, address and tags, but not merit score and borrowed books).
 1. `add` command is used to record new user's personal information into the Contact List.
-1. `add` and `edit` Command **DOES NOT** support adding/editing merit score or borrowed book.
+1. `add` and `edit` command **DOES NOT** support adding/editing merit score or borrowed book.
 1. `add`, `delete`, `edit`, `clear` and `find` commands are for managing users, while `addbook`, `delbook`, `borrow`, `donate` and `return` commands are for managing books.
 1. `borrow` command is cases-sensitive to allow books of similar titles to be differentiated.
 1. `delbook` deletes one book at a time to prevent accidental deletion of all entries with the same book  title.
 1. Email and phone numbers have not been made unique identifiers as there may be case scenarios where two users might share the same email or phone number such as small child and a parent.
 1. Book title is used instead of index as there is no urgent need for current functions like `borrow` or `addbook`.
 Furthermore, there is a plan to implement a findbook function in the future which will require use of book title.
 If booktitle is the same, include author name or other distinguishing features in brackets to differentiate book under `donate` and `addbook` commands.
 1. `delete` command will delete users along with any books borrowed.
-This is because community library manager cannot retrieve the books.
-If books are returned, community library manager can use `addbook` command to include the books back into the list.
+This is to allow for more flexibility.
+If books are returned, community library manager can use `return` command to include the books back into the list.
-1. There are no constraints for book titles as they can be anything.
-For example, it could be in different languages like Chinese or Arabic.
+1. There are no constraints for book titles (except empty book title) as book title can be in any form (e.g. Book title with additional whitespaces) and in any languages (e.g. Chinese or Arabic).

 --------------------------------------------------------------------------------------------------------------------